akroshko/crypt-profiles/README.md

 This project has its genesis from doing my graduate work on distributed heterogeneous computers, and finding that good security practices using existing tools (e.g., using OpenSSH public key authenication) was difficult.
-And it became increasingly difficult as the need to use more computers and compartmentalize became necessary.
-Rather than resorting to insecure practices (e.g., OpenSSH private keys without passwords) I decided to see if it was possible to remedy the situtation using a small amount of code based on common platforms (e.g., shell scripting).
+I found it became increasingly difficult as the need to use more computers and compartmentalize information became necessary.
+Rather than accepting insecure practices (e.g., OpenSSH private keys without passwords) I decided to see if it was possible to do better by using a small amount of code based on commonly used tools (most shell scripting).

 WARNING: This project is an experiment in high-level usability of common cryptography tools for everyday use, rather than being a secure